-Sadly, injuries are all too common in assisted living facilities throughout Chicagoland and all of Illinois.
-At Malman Law, we have worked with countless assisted living residents during the last twenty years, and we have seen first-hand the astounding instances of carelessness, abuse, and neglect that occur with some frequency in even the most highly regarded Illinois assisted living facilities.
+Sadly, injuries are all too common in these facilities throughout Chicagoland and all of Illinois.
+At Malman Law, we have worked with countless residents during the last twenty years, and we have seen first-hand the astounding instances of carelessness, abuse, and neglect that occur with some frequency in even the most highly regarded Illinois assisted living facilities.

-If you or your family member has suffered injury or death in an assisted living facility in Illinois, our Chicago assisted living facility lawyers can help.
+If you or your family member has suffered injury or death in a facility in Illinois, our Chicago assisted living injury lawyers can help.

 There are, however, specific injuries that stand out as especially common.
 These include:

 That’s because these institutions accept a very serious responsibility when they open their doors to Chicago’s sick and elderly, and the law expects them to do everything they can to keep those people healthy and secure.

 Any instance of carelessness, irresponsibility, or inaction — as well as any pharmaceutical or medical mistake — may subject the facility and its professionals to substantial financial liability.

 Many of the injuries sustained in these facilities look like accidents at first glance.
 Please know, though, that even when no one intended for an accident to happen, the facilities and their employees are often legally liable for the damages.

 In Illinois, assisted living facilities have a duty to monitor for dangerous conditions that might lead to an injury.
 They must also quickly and adequately respond to hazards or signs of distress as they arise.